icepie/giwifi-gear/README.md

 # giwifi-gear (sh ver)
-A bash cli tool for login giwifi
+A unix shell cli tool for login giwifi

 # env
-Any OS with `unix tools` (bash or busybox, etc)
+Any OS with `unix builtin command` (bash or busybox, etc)

 # dep
 - curl

-- getopt (or you can use giwifi-gear-min.sh)
+if you runing in the sh or ash, plase try to use the **giwifi-gear-min.sh**, maybe you need to handly edit the file.

 # usage
 ```